bitterjug/devjournal-crypto/devjournal.markdown

 whereas instantiation passes them to the constructor -- whuc then passes them on to initialize.
 And in there if we copy values to `this`, we risk overwriting values added with `.extend()` with `undefined`, if the value isn't in options.
+And at the moemnt we seem to do some of each.